LibreHealthIO/community-governance/TRADEMARK-POLICY.md

 ### Using LibreHealth trademarks in book and article titles

 You may write about LibreHealth software, and use our trademarks in book or article titles.
-You needn't ask us for permission to refer to Foo, as in "Foo for Dummies", or "Explaining Foo", or "Foo Simplified", or "O'Reilly Guide to Foo", or even "Avoiding Foo".
+You needn't ask us for permission to refer to Foo, as in "Foo for Dummies", or "Explaining Foo", or "Foo Simplified", or even "Avoiding Foo".

 We prefer that you refer to "LibreHealth Foo" rather than simply "Foo" in the title if it fits, and we request that you clearly identify that "LibreHealth", "LibreHealth Foo", and "Foo" are trademarks of Humanitech Inc. wherever you normally acknowledge important trademarks in your book or article.

 ### Using LibreHealth graphic logos

-Graphic logos are contributed to LibreHealth by artists as a way of creating a symbol with which the LibreHealth project software can be identified.
+Graphic logos are contributed to LibreHealth by artists as a way of creating a symbol with which the LibreHealth software can be identified.
 Those graphic logos are special to the LibreHealth projects that mark their software with those logos.
-The LibreHealth graphic logo is a special trademark to the LibreHealth community and we intend to prevent its use in association with other companies' software or related services.
+The LibreHealth graphic logo is a special trademark to LibreHealth and we intend to prevent its use in association with other companies' software or related services.

 It is not necessary to ask us for permission to use LibreHealth graphic logos (the versions published on LibreHealth websites) on your own website solely as a hyperlink to LibreHealth websites, or in other materials, such as presentations and slides, solely as a means to refer to LibreHealth or the LibreHealth community itself.